kmenzli/sphinx-poc/docs/Chat.rst

 |image40|

-The selected emotions will be displayed as animated ones on the chat zone.
+The selected emotions will be displayed on the chat zone.

 .. _ReceivingIM: